juntao/arenztopia/content/_index.md

 intro_image_hide_on_mobile: true
 ---

-# Arenztopia
+# Welcome to Arenztopia

 Welcome to the great nation of Arenztopia.
 This website will tell you about our country.
 Where is Arenztopia?
 Who is its king?
 What is its capital city?
+These facts and more you will learn in this website.